 The desire to travel to Jerusalem may not appear to be the usual city of choice for a traveller with no religious calling, yet it is a city whose cultural rejuvenation is attracting those wanting to look beyond its theological persona.
-The city is cryptic yet captivating, firmly cementing itself as a fun, contemporary space whilst retaining the ancient, spiritual hold that it’s mostly known for.
+The city is cryptic yet captivating, firmly cementing itself as a contemporary space whilst retaining the ancient, spiritual hold that it’s mostly known for.

 Contents

-Why Visit Jerusalem?
+Why Travel to Jerusalem?

 Before You Go to Jerusalem

-Jerusalem is often in the media spotlight, especially when tensions flare in on-going Israel and Palestine conflict, which has for centuries been a very complex subject, and for which there is no easy resolution.
-However, day-to-day life continues and Jerusalem tourism continues to thrive as many seek out the sites and stories of one of the most historical cities on earth.
+Jerusalem is often in the media spotlight, especially when tensions flare between Israel and Palestine, which has for centuries been a distinctly controversial subject and for which there is no easy resolution.
+With various fractions, options, tensions, groups, call to arms, forms of Apartheid and the continuing illegal building of settlements, this region remains one of the most divisive in the world.

-Generally it safe to travel to Jerusalem and you will see there are extra security measures in place in the centre of the city, and more so around the Old City of Jerusalem, where people of different faiths live together but which still remains a contested area in light of internal politics.
-As is the region of East Jerusalem which is viewed by Palestinians as the capital of Palestine, if often at the heart of the Jerusalem skirmishing you hear about in the news.
+Generally, it is safe to visit Jerusalem, and you will see there are extra security measures in place in the centre of the city, and more so around the Old City of Jerusalem, where people of different faiths live together, despite it remaining a contested area in light of internal politics.

 For example, when President Trump’s announced recognising Jerusalem as Israel’s capital in December 2017, the British Foreign Office (FCO) advised against all travel to the Old City of Jerusalem over a three-day period due to the call for mass protests across the West Bank and including East Jerusalem.